Poaching

 | Braising | 300-325°F (150-165°C) oven | Long | Tough cuts, root vegetables |

-The key distinction: poaching uses gentler heat than any other wet-heat method.
+Poaching uses gentler heat than any other wet-heat method.
 Simmering has visible bubbles; poaching does not.
+Sous vide offers even more temperature precision, but it requires specialized equipment and longer cook times.

 Common poaching mistakes